VogelerLab/guides/Intro_to_Git_and_GitHub/GitHub_Tutorial.md

 Git keeps tracks changes to files and allows you (or others) to view changes and revert changes.
 Git also allows you (or others) to copy all the files in a repository, make changes, and submit those changes back to the main repository

 Do not put code into a sync service folder (like Google Drive) when cloning locally.
-Occasionally lead to corruption of the repo (https://stackoverflow.com/questions/42837746/why-is-google-drive-deleting-my-git-files)
+Occasionally this can lead to corruption of the repo (https://stackoverflow.com/questions/42837746/why-is-google-drive-deleting-my-git-files)

-Git Bash is a unix-style command window.
+Git Bash is a Unix-style command window.
+Here are some useful commands:
-List of some useful commands

 `ls -a` #list all files in directory
 `cd` # change directory
-`~` # this is a shortcut to your root directory, e.g., cd ~
+`~` # this is a shortcut to your root directory, e.g., `cd ~`
 `pwd` #prints working directory
 `touch temp.txt` #create a new (empty) file named temp.txt
 `rm temp.txt` #deletes the file named temp.txt